-Valuable works of art decorate the castle walls.
-The extensive collection includes wood paintings, sculptures, ceramics, silver and decorative furniture.
-The castle museum houses an impressive collection of weaponry and armor dating from the Middle Ages to the 1800s.
+Wood paintings, sculptures, silver, and decorative furnishings fill the castle.
+The museum also houses an impressive collection of weapons dating from the Middle Ages to the 1800s.

 The Customs House, an important economic center during medieval times, lies at the foot of the castle in Bran village.
 The Village Museum is an open air attraction of traditional folk architecture.

-This autographed copy of "Walking in Dracula Country" is a rare edition of a rare book by John N. Merrill.
-The legendary author, marathon walker and interfaith minister hails from London, England.
+This autographed copy of "Walking in Dracula Country" is a rare edition of a book by John N. Merrill.
+The legendary author, marathon walker, and interfaith minister hails from London, England.

 Have you visited Bran Castle?
 Do you plan to visit it?
 Leave a comment below and tell us about it.
 And if you liked this article, please share it with your social networks.